Skip to main content

 - Ordinary residence for National Insurance Contributions

-Booth & Schwarz: Residence, Domicile and UK Taxation is an invaluable book for all accountants, lawyers and advisers to individuals and multinational companies.
+Schwarz on Residence is invaluable for all accountants, lawyers and advisers to individuals and multinational companies.

-Jonathan Schwarz FTII is an English and an Irish Barrister at Temple Tax Chambers and is also a South African Advocate and a Canadian Barrister.
-His practice focuses on international tax disputes as counsel and as an expert and advises on solving cross-border tax problems.
+Jonathan Schwarz FTII is an English, Irish and Canadian Barrister at Temple Tax Chambers and is also a South African Advocate.
+He focuses on international tax disputes as counsel and as an expert and advises on solving cross-border tax problems.
 He has written Schwarz on Tax Treaties among other publications.
 He is a Visiting Professor at King's College London where he is programme director for the international tax law LLM.
-He has been listed as a leading tax Barrister in both the Legal 500 by reference to recommendation for international corporate tax, and Chambers' Guide to the Legal Profession by reference to international transactions and particular expertise in transfer pricing.
-He is lauded for his “brilliant” handling of cross-border tax problems in Who's Who Legal UK Bar: and in Chambers UK Bar he is “highly regarded for his expertise in international tax matters.”
+He has been listed as a leading tax Barrister in both the Legal 500 and Chambers' UK Bar he is “highly regarded for his expertise in international tax matters” and is lauded for his “brilliant” handling of cross-border tax problems in Who's Who Legal (Lexology).

 Table of Contents